cerebral/cerebral/packages/docs/content/api/01_controller.en.md

 import {Controller} from 'cerebral'

 const controller = Controller({
+  options: {
-  // Use strict rendering (default is false)
+    // Use strict rendering
-  strictRender: true,
+    strictRender: false,
+    // Expose props.signals with all signals in components
+    signalsProp: false
+  },
   // Defines the top level state
   state: {},
   // Defines the top level signals